-Strategy is usually the first thing on your mind when you’ve just taken on a new leadership role.
+Strategy is usually the first thing on your mind when you’ve just taken on a new business leadership role.
 After you’ve completed your 30-60-90 day plan, you’re energized to figure out the right strategy to move forward with.
 Awesome.

-Too often though, even though you know strategy is important, it’s not always top-of- mind when you’ve been in your position for a while or you’re fighting fires on an almost daily basis.
+Too often though, even though you know business strategy is important, it’s not always top-of- mind when you’ve been in your position for a while or you’re fighting fires on an almost daily basis.

 Those fires can be non-stop.
 It may be apologizing profusely to an angry consumer for mistakes made from your end, running around to make sales for the quarter so you can hit bonus, or negotiating price increases with a key customer after they’ve flat out rejected it.

-If you’re knee deep in the everyday running of the business, chances are you don’t have much time to step back and think about strategy.
+If you’re knee deep in the everyday running of the business, chances are you don’t have much time to step back and think about long-term strategy.
 If that’s the case, take note.
 Here are 5 big clues your business strategy needs a reboot.

 Clue # 1: You’re Not Achieving Business Results

 Nothing tends to cause more panic in the boardroom than missed financial targets.
-It may be a forgivable short-term blip but if you find you’re always reacting with short-term tactics and you’re still not making the numbers, it’s time to rethink your long term strategy.
+It may be a forgivable short-term blip but if you find you’re always reacting with short-term tactics and you’re still not making the numbers, it’s time to rethink your long term business strategy.